eaasi/user-handbook/source/guide/explore-resources.rst

 Image Results
 --------------

-Due to technical limitations within the v2021.10 codebase (see :ref:`import_image`), all EAASI accounts will see a small handful of :term:`Computer Image` resources listed as available to them on the Explore Resources page of the EAASI Research Alliance's hosted deployment.
-These are all essentially blank disk images ("Blank 1GB".
-"Blank 10GB", etc.) and are functionally useless - users can not add them to their Emulation Project or view any metadata about them.
-Please ignore these resource results.
+Due to technical limitations within the v2021.10 codebase (see :ref:`import_image`), :term:`Computer Image` resources that have been imported to an EAASI server are visible in resource search results, to all user accounts in the server - however, there is no way to functionally interact with these resources via the Emulation Project or Emulation Access interfaces.
+See :ref:`make_new_environment` for details on how to make use of Computer Image resources.

 .. _actions: